RaceOsuna/rancid_tomatillos/README.md

-# Movie Rating React App
+# Rancid Tomatillos React App

-Welcome to the Movie Rating React App!
+Welcome to the Rancid Tomatillos React App!
 This application is designed to help movie enthusiasts search for movies, view their details, and rate them.
 It includes dynamic and asynchronous search functionality and utilizes Cypress for testing purposes.

 ## Features